More than half a billion pounds in public money paid to rogue housing providers in just one city - NewsBreak

 “We are also working with Birmingham City Council’s exempt accommodation team, which includes West Midlands Police, to ensure the quality of service and support is meeting the required standards.

-Another provider, Sustain (UK) Ltd, was handed a regulatory judgement in 2019 which stated: “The regulator has concluded on the basis of reactive engagement that Sustain does not meet our governance requirements.”
-Since 2018-19, it has received £87.5m in housing benefit in Birmingham.
+Another provider, Sustain (UK) Ltd, was handed a regulatory judgment in 2019 which stated: “The regulator has concluded on the basis of reactive engagement that Sustain does not meet our governance requirements.”
+Since 2018/19, it has received £87.5m in housing benefit in Birmingham.
 Sustain did not provide a statement.

-“These cover housing related costs only.
-The citizens are entitled to these payments through legislation.
-They are payments to individuals on low incomes in need of care and support, the landlord receiving the housing benefit on the tenant’s behalf.”
+“These cover housing related costs only, the citizens are entitled to these payments through legislation.
+They are payments to individuals on low incomes in need of care and support, the landlord receiving the housing benefit on the tenants [sic] behalf.”

 A government spokesperson said: “It is appalling that rogue landlords are exploiting the supported housing system to profit from housing vulnerable people who need help to live independently.